Sagarv812/WinteROS_2025/Week 2/week2.md

 Now finally we can run and test it!!

-First of all don't forget to build and source the workspace
+First of all don't forget to build and source the workspace .

-We need to open 5 terminals (and source in all terminals don't forget) and write the following commands in each terminal
+We need to open 5 terminals (and source in all terminals don't forget) and write the following commands in each terminal.

 Terminal 1:
 ```bash